-You also have to take into account that changes in hormone levels can have an influence over body weight as well, so keeping yourself physically active and ensuring you’re eating well is essential.
+It’s wise to take into account that changes in hormone levels can also have an influence on body weight as well.
+With that in mind, it’s always a good idea to keep yourselves physically active and ensure we’re eating well.

-Going long stints without eating, or living off stimulants such as coffee, tea and sugar can all cause blood sugar fluctuations which not only encourage symptoms like hot flushes, but also slow down your metabolism even more, increasing your chances of weight gain and triggering other menopausal symptoms along the way.
+Speaking of eating well.
+Going long stints without eating, or living off stimulants such as coffee, tea and sugar are all causes of crazy blood sugar fluctuations.
+These fluctuations tend to encourage symptoms like hot flushes, as well as slowing down our metabolism.
+Unfortunately, this only increases our chances of weight gain and further triggering of other menopausal symptoms along the way.

 Low Mood, Anxiety and Irritability

 The brain is made up of about 60% fat, so to keep our brains happy and healthy we really want omega-3 and 6 fats, also known as essential fatty acids.
-This is because your body cannot produce these fats themselves, they must be found from food sources.
+This is because our bodies cannot produce these fats themselves.
+They must be found from food sources.

-These essential fatty acids both brighten your mood and improve your cognitive functioning and alertness, plus they reduce inflammation (think hot flushes, joint pain), reduce the risks of cardiovascular diseases and boost energy levels, making them really supportive during menopause.
+These essential fatty acids both brighten our mood and improve our cognitive functioning and alertness.
+Additionally, they reduce inflammation (think hot flushes, joint pain), reduce the risk of cardiovascular diseases and boost energy levels.
+Honestly, this makes them incredibly supportive allies during menopause.

 By increasing the amount of B vitamins in your diet, you may begin to notice some positive changes in your mood and experience a feeling of prolonged happiness.

-Low levels of B-group vitamins have been shown to contribute to low mood so if you’re having mood swings, feeling irritable or struggling with brain fog you could do with a good boost of B’s.
+Interestingly, low levels of B-group vitamins show to contribute to low mood.
+Therefore, if you’re having mood swings, feeling irritable or struggling with brain fog, you could do with a good boost of B’s.

-Alternatively you could take a good B complex vitamin to whack up your levels if you’re under a lot of stress.
+Alternatively, or should I say, additionally, take a good B complex vitamin to whack up your levels.
+Especially, if you’re under a lot of stress.
 B vitamins are used up very quickly during stress so it’s a good idea to replenish them.

 Note also that B vitamins are destroyed by things like sugar, alcohol, nicotine, and caffeine!

-Magnesium is a calming mineral, also known as ‘nature’s tranquilliser’ and may help with symptoms such as anxiety, irritability and mood changes.
+Magnesium is a calming mineral, also known as ‘nature’s tranquilliser’.
+It’s a great helper when you’re struggling with symptoms such as anxiety, irritability and mood changes.

-Magnesium helps to both restore healthy magnesium levels in the body and balance your calcium intake, including dissolving any excess calcium in the body resulting in natural stress relief.
+Magnesium helps to both restore healthy magnesium levels in the body and balance your calcium intake.
+This includes dissolving any excess calcium in the body resulting in natural stress relief.

-Vitamin D also can be found in foods such as oily fish, mushrooms and fortified foods.
+Vitamin D isn’t only sourced from the sun.
+We also get it from certain foods such as oily fish, mushrooms and fortified foods.

-It can be worth taking a high-quality vitamin D supplement all through the year, though especially throughout winter.
+Additionally, it’s also available in supplement form.
+Taking a high-quality vitamin D supplement all through the year is a great idea, though especially throughout winter.

-Those prone to SAD (seasonal affective disorder, this one is a must have!)
+For those prone to SAD (seasonal affective disorder, this one is a must-have!)